Jiraphapa/template/README.rst

 Modules
 ================================

-According to CPU profiling, the following mudules are the main bottleneck of the running process `main_mod_local_traj`:
+According to CPU profiling, the following Python mudules are the main bottleneck of the running process `main_mod_local_traj`:

 1. **calc_vel_profile**
   Calculates a velocity profile using the tire and motor limits as good as possible.